 Plural district explained

-A plural district was a district in the United States House of Representatives that was represented by more than one member.
+A plural district or multi-member district refers to an electoral district in the United States of America which can send multiple individuals to represent the same district.
+Currently, these districts exist only at the level of state and local governments; there were such districts in the United States House of Representatives until federally (nationally) prohibited by the 1842 Apportionment Bill and consequent locally implementing legislation.
 States using this method elected multiple members from some of their geographically defined districts.
 They did so on a single ballot (block voting) or on separate concurrent ballots for each seat (conducting multiple plurality elections).
-In more modern terms, for less ambiguity, such a district is termed a multi-member district (such as many of those of the New Hampshire House of Representatives, abroad and in other bodies).

-This is a table of every instance of the use of plural districts in the United States Congress
+This is a table of every instance of the use of plural districts in the United States Congress.

 CongressState:plural district(s) (#detailed)